quinnlas/city-learner/README.md

 This project helps people to learn the geography of their city (or any other city).
-Right now, it just displays a city map, adjusted for the curvature of the Earth, along with the major roads.
+It displays a city map, adjusted for the curvature of the Earth, along with the major roads.

 It is built with React and runs on Github Pages.